docker/docs/desktop/troubleshoot/overview.md

 </div>
 <div id="linux2" class="tab-pane fade" markdown="1">

+Run:

     ```console
     $ unzip –l /tmp/<your-diagnostics-ID>.zip
     ```
 </div>
 </div>

-3. Use your diagnostics ID to get help:
+Use your diagnostics ID to get help:
     - If you have a paid Docker subscription, open the [Docker Desktop support](https://hub.docker.com/support/desktop/){:target="_blank" rel="noopener" class="_"} form.
 Fill in the information required and add the ID to the Diagnostics ID field.
 Make sure you provide the full diagnostics ID, and not just the user ID.
 Select **Submit** to request Docker Desktop support.
     - If you don't have a paid Docker subscription, create an issue on GitHub:
         - [For Linux](https://github.com/docker/desktop-linux/issues){:target="_blank" rel="noopener" class="_"}